Dose-aware Diffusion Model for 3D PET Image Denoising: Multi-institutional Validation with Reader Study and Real Low-dose Data: Results

 For the Siemens Vision Quadra data, readers \#1 and \#2 preferred the denoised images over the 100\% full-count images.
 Reader \#3 gave overall lower rankings for the 25\% denoised images than the 100\% full-count images, while at 50\% count-level, reader \#3 gave DDPET-3D and 100\% full-count images similar rankings.

-All three readers agreed that the proposed DDPET-3D can generate denoised results that are better or at least comparable to the 100\% full-count images in terms of overall image quality across the three types of commercial scanners at different hospitals.
+The three readers agreed that the proposed DDPET-3D can generate denoised results that are better or at least comparable to the 100\% full-count images in terms of overall image quality across the three types of commercial scanners at different hospitals.
 Sample denoised images acquired at the Shanghai Ruijin Hospital (United Imaging uExplorer scanner) are presented in Fig. \ref{UI_patient_all_doses}.
 DDPET-3D can generate consistent denoised results across a wide range of low-count levels.
 DDPET-3D was able to recover fine details in the images (e.g., rib bone in 1\% results; myocardium, spine, and femur in 2\% results).
-DDPET-3D also effectively suppressed background noise (e.g., liver in patients shown in Fig. \ref{UI_patient_all_doses}), and lesions became clearer in the denoised images (blue arrows in Fig. \ref{UI_patient_all_doses}).
-DDPET-3D effectively removed false hot spots (green arrows in the 25\% results) in the images and the true lesions/hot spots are easier to identified.
+DDPET-3D also effectively suppressed background noise (e.g., liver in patients shown in Fig. \ref{UI_patient_all_doses}), and the lesions became clearer in the denoised images (blue arrows in Fig. \ref{UI_patient_all_doses}).
+DDPET-3D effectively removed false hot spots (green arrows in the 25\% results) in the images, and the true lesions/hot spots are easier to identify.
 True lesions/hot spots and false hot spots were determined based on the 100\% full-count images.
+Please note that we are not claiming perfect reconstruction at extremely low count levels (e.g. 1\% or 2\%).
+These examples are included to illustrate the practical limit and robustness of DDPET-3D under challenging conditions.